 - 1. Attend class regularly: Please try to avoid planning family trips and non-emergency appointments which conflict with school attendance. - 2.
 Be at school on time: Your child should eat breakfast and start the day with a positive attitude. - 3.
 Complete daily assignments on time: A classroom lesson is most effective when students work on homework problems as soon after the class as possible.
 Coming to class without completing the assignment will handicap your child.
 Lack of skill development and insufficient practice make new lessons and assignments more difficult. - 4.
 Use free time wisely: A student who has free time should put it to good advantage by reviewing schoolwork. - 5.
 Keep an organized notebook for each class: Organized notes lead to organized minds.
 Notes should include a list of the major daily objectives, definitions, main ideas and formulas presented in class. - 6.
-Practice good study habits at home: Possibilities include: - o establish a set time to study each night - o spend time reviewing previous work before beginning a new assignment - o spend time reviewing and reflecting when working on longer assignments - collect study materials in one place - o keep up with daily assignments - Work in an environment free from distractions (TV, siblings, etc.) - 7.
-Prepare systematically for tests: Keeping a list of the important objectives in an organized notebook is an excellent first step (see #5).
+Practice good study habits at home: Possibilities include: - establish a set time to study each night - o spend time reviewing previous work before beginning a new assignment - o spend time reviewing and reflecting when working on longer assignments - collect study materials in one place - keep up with daily assignments - Work in an environment free from distractions (TV, siblings, etc.) - Prepare systematically for tests: Keeping a list of the important objectives in an organized notebook is an excellent first step (see #5).
 Begin a review of the objectives and previous assignments a few days before the test.
 Focus on the objectives which seemed to cause the most difficulty. - 8.
 Be psychologically ready for tests: One of the best ways to become emotionally prepared to take a test is to be academically prepared.
-The majority of test anxiety is caused by inadequate study preparation. - Take advantage of special opportunities at school: Your child should make use of the school library resources and the individual help offered by staff members.
+The majority of test anxiety is caused by inadequate study preparation.